jvnsep/Project2BubbleDisplay/README.md

         updateWithDelays, leadingZeros, disableDecPoint); // define the pins and setting sevseg.setBrightness(100);                 // set the brightness of LED display 1 to 100

-Also, include in the set up and initialization are the pin mode and attach interrupt of push buttons.
+Also, include in the set up and initialization the pin mode and attach interrupt of push buttons.

         pinMode(RESETPIN, INPUT_PULLUP);          // declare the RESETPIN as an INPUT PULLUP pinMode(STARTOPPIN, INPUT_PULLUP);        // declare the STARTOPPIN as an INPUT PULLUP